 - Eat fewer saturated fats (meats, especially poultry, and dairy), refined foods, and sugar.
 These foods contribute to inflammation in the body.

-- Fish oil -- In one study, people taking fish oil equal to 1.8 g of EPA (one of the omega-3 fatty acids found in fish oil) had significant reduction in symptoms of eczema after 12 weeks.
+- Fish oil.
+In one study, people taking fish oil equal to 1.8 g of EPA (one of the omega-3 fatty acids found in fish oil) had significant reduction in symptoms of eczema after 12 weeks.
 Researchers think that may be because fish oil helps reduce leukotriene B4, an inflammatory substance that plays a role in eczema.
-If you take anticoagulants (blood thinning-medications), talk to your doctor before taking fish oil.
-If you're taking high-dose fish oil, make sure you use a brand that removes most of the vitamin A. Too much vitamin A over time can be toxic.
+If you take anticoagulants (blood-thinning medications), talk to your doctor before taking fish oil.
+If you are taking high-dose fish oil, make sure you use a brand that removes most of the vitamin A. Too much vitamin A over time can be toxic.
 The dose used in this study is very high; speak with your doctor to find the right dosage for you.

-- Probiotics (bifidobacteria and lactobacillus, 3 - 5 billion live organisms per day) may boost the immune system and control allergies, especially in children.
-However, the scientific studies are mixed; more research is needed to know for sure if probiotics will help reduce eczema symptoms.
+- Probiotics (bifidobacteria and lactobacillus) may boost the immune system and control allergies, especially in children.
+In fact, studies show that taking probiotics during pregnancy, or early infancy, can protect against the development of dermatitis.
+However, the scientific studies are mixed.
+More research is needed to know for sure if probiotics will help reduce eczema symptoms.
+People with severely weakened immune systems should speak with their doctors before taking probiotics.

-- Evening primrose oil -- In some studies, evening primrose oil helps reduce the itching associated with eczema.
+- Evening primrose oil.
+In some studies, evening primrose oil helps reduce the itching associated with eczema.
 However, other studies have found no benefit.
 People who take anticoagulants (blood thinners) should talk to their doctor before taking evening primrose oil.
+Use caution if ou have a history of seizures or schizophrenia.

-- Borage oil, like evening primrose oil, contains the essential fatty acid GLA (500-900 mg per day, in several doses -- amount of GLA varies by supplement), which acts as an anti-inflammatory.
+- Borage oil, like evening primrose oil, contains the essential fatty acid GLA, which acts as an anti-inflammatory.
 Evidence is mixed, with some studies showing that GLA helps reduce eczema symptoms and others showing no effect.
 People who take anticoagulants (blood thinners) should talk to their doctor before taking evening primrose oil.
+People who have a history of liver problems should talk to their doctor before taking borage oil.

-- Vitamin C (1,000 mg 2 - 4 times per day) can act as an antihistamine.
+- Vitamin C can act as an antihistamine.
 In one study, it helped reduce symptoms of eczema, but more studies are needed.
 Rose hips or palmitate are citrus free and hypoallergenic.

-- Bromelain (100 - 250 mg 2 - 4 times per day), an enzyme derived from pineapple, helps reduce inflammation.
+- Bromelain, an enzyme derived from pineapple, helps reduce inflammation.
 Bromelain can have a blood-thinning effect.
 Talk to your doctor if you are taking blood-thinning medications.

 - Flavonoids, antioxidants found in dark berries and some plants, have anti-inflammatory properties, strengthen connective tissue, and may help reduce allergic reactions.
-The following flavonoids may be taken in dried extract form: Catechin (25 - 150 mg 2 - 3 times per day), quercetin (50 - 250 mg 2 - 3 times per day), hesperidin (50 - 250 mg 2 - 3 times per day), and rutin (50 - 250 mg 2 - 3 times per day).
+The following flavonoids may be taken in dried extract form: Catechin, quercetin, hesperidin, and rutin.

 - Topical creams and salves containing one or more of the following herbs may help relieve itching and burning, and promote healing.
 The best evidence is for chamomile (Matricaria recutita).
-Chickweed (Stellaria media), marigold (Calendula officinalis), and licorice (Glycyrrhia glabra) may be helpful, although there is little scientific evidence to support this cliam.
+Chickweed (Stellaria media), marigold (Calendula officinalis), and licorice (Glycyrrhia glabra) may be helpful, although there is little scientific evidence to support the benefits.
 One study did find a licorice cream was more effective than placebo.

 - Witch hazel (Hamamelis virginiana) cream can relieve itching.
 Liquid witch hazel can help with "weeping" or oozing dermatitis.